 We have three reportable operating segments: Wealth Management, Capital Management and Mortgage.
 Our Wealth Management segment consists of operations relating to our fully integrated wealth management business.
 Services provided by our Wealth Management segment include deposit, loan, insurance, and trust and investment management advisory products and services.
 Our Capital Management segment consists of operations relating to our institutional investment management services over proprietary fixed income, high yield and equity strategies, including acting as the advisor of three owned, managed and rated proprietary mutual funds.
-Capital management or paid premiums.
+Capital management products and services are financial in nature, with revenues generally based on a percentage of assets under management or paid premiums.
 Our Mortgage segment consists of operations relating to the origination and sale of residential mortgage loans.
 Mortgage products and services are financial in nature, with gains and fees recognized net of expenses, upon the sale of mortgage loans to third parties.
 Services provided by our Mortgage segment include soliciting, originating and selling mortgage loans into the secondary market.
 Mortgage loans originated and held for investment purposes are recorded in the Wealth Management segment, as this segment provides on-going services to our clients.